 To understand where your current major gifts are coming from and at what level, take a look at your top 10 percent of your donors.
 This means those who are contributing the most to your organization’s efforts.
 How much are they contributing?
 This should be your current baseline as to what establishes a Major Gift.

 There is no common baseline between nonprofits that determines what a major gift is defined as.
 Every budget has different challenges and levels.
 What is major for one organization may be among the smallest donations in another.
 Yet, that smaller organization would have no need for the level of donation that the larger organization deems as their major donor.
 Gift levels vary and are respective of your organization’s needs and community engagement.

-Small organizations may consider a major gift as $500, $1,00, or $2,500 and such donations can have a significant impact for the work that they do.
+Small organizations may consider a major gift as $500, $1,000, or $2,500 and such donations can have a significant impact for the work that they do.
 Larger organizations may not be able to do what they do without donors who contribute at least $10,000 or far more.
 Some have projects that cannot move forward without six figure gifts from their major donors.
 Often, they will supplement these programs with grant funding.
 They know that large needs require multiple sources of financial support.
-Grants expect you to know this as well.
+Foundations (grants) expect you to know this as well.
 Never expect a grant to fund an entire project.
 They expect you to hold fundraisers, have additional major donors contributing, and other grant funding sources.

 The following is a breakdown of how most donations cover nonprofit expenses.

 - 10% of your donors give 60% of your total donations